HOME-LIFE

 BUY BULK ORGANIC BEANS AND LENTILS HERE

-RICE, PASTA & FLOUR
+GRAINS, PASTA & FLOUR

-RICE, PASTA & FLOUR
+GRAINS, PASTA & FLOUR

 Grains such as rice, oats, wheat, barley, and cornmeal are some of the best staples to have in your pantry.
-When stored correctly and kept dry, they can last you a good while.
+When stored correctly and kept dry, they can last a good while.

 RICE